Epistle to the Romans 16 – Warm greetings

 The end of the Epistle to the Romans is like a glimpse of heaven, where God is continually praised (Rev. 7:9-12).
 Even the praising of God is incomplete here in this age, but in heaven everything is perfect.

-In everything he did, including the writing of the letter to the Romans, Paul wanted to be leading people to heaven, to the right destination for each of us.
+In everything he did, including the writing of the Epistle to the Romans, Paul wanted to be leading people to heaven, to the right destination for each of us.
 Let none of us forget where we are going!